Agnogh/math-for-kids/README.md

 *- for 'Leadeboard page'*
 1. Title for the list of top players
-2. command buttons that redirect user to ?welcome page', 'Game page' or to clear leadrboard from all past game history
+2. command buttons that redirect user to ?welcome page', 'Game page' or to clear leaderboard from all past game history
 3. List of results (or empty box if no games are played at that time)

 ![Structure of body 'Leaderboard pane'](/assests/images/Structure%20of%20body%20-%20Leaderboard%20pane.jpg)